 Example of BDD style specifications in Gauge using Markdown.

-Example of step implementation of specifications using Java.
+Example of the step implementation of specifications using Java.

 Features of Gauge